-Choosing a funeral director is an important job and this is your Loved One’s funeral and should be precisely how they would have want it to be.
+Selecting a funeral director is an important job and this is your loved one’s funeral and should be precisely how they would have want it to be.

 You can choose to perform some of the tasks yourself, or ask the funeral director to take care of everything.

-- Make a decision based mainly of your level of comfort with the funeral director
+- Make a decision based mainly on your level of comfort with the funeral director

 - Assess your personal recommendations and location